25 Introduction to Linear Regression

 Jenna Lehmann

 Linear regression is a method for determining the best-fitting line through a set of data.
-In a lot of ways, it’s similar to a correlation since things like r and r^2 are still used.
+In a lot of ways, it’s similar to a correlation since things like and are still used.
 The one difference is that the purpose of regression is prediction.
 The best-fitting line is calculated through the minimization of total squared error between the data points and the line.

 Standard Error of the Estimate